Johnson County, Texas

 Johnson County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 179,927.
 Its county seat is Cleburne.
-Johnson County is named for Middleton Johnson, a Texas Ranger, soldier, and politician.
+Johnson County is named for Colonel Middleton Tate Johnson Sr., a Texas Ranger, politician and soldier in the Mexican-American War and the American Civil War (fighting for the Confederate States Army).
 Johnson County is included in the Dallas–Fort Worth–Arlington metropolitan statistical area.